Thirteen Cents: Narration

 The novel is narrated in the first person by its protagonist, Azure.
-Azure's immaturity is evident in his use of childlike vocabulary and syntax including “the frequency of the narrating pronoun 'I,' probably the most frequent word in the text; the short emotive sentences; and the clipped and sparse dialogue."
-Such elements create a stark contrast with Azure's “harsh and very adult circumstances” which are far from childlike and innocent.
+Azure's immaturity is evident in his use of childlike vocabulary and syntax, including "the frequency of the narrating pronoun 'I,' probably the most frequent word in the text; the short emotive sentences; and the clipped and sparse dialogue" – such elements creating a stark contrast with Azure's "harsh and very adult circumstances", which are far from childlike and innocent.

 Duiker continuously alternates between realist, hyperrealist, and surrealist narration as his protagonist experiences different realms of consciousness.
 His sober depiction of Azure's lived reality as a street kid in Cape Town is interwoven with the character's hyperrrealist dream sequences.
 The supernatural is also present through the supposed ability of other street kids to take the shape of rats or pigeons and of Gerald to transform into the T-rex.
 Duiker's other novels feature similar supernatural and mythical elements which contribute to the author's critique of South African society.

 Under apartheid, much of the literature written by black authors featured a protagonist who is metonymic of the greater black community, meaning that the experiences of the individual also stand for the condition and experiences of the racial community as a whole.
 However, Thirteen Cents reflects the deviation of post-apartheid literature from this form of allegory.
 Azure's voice and perspective is not metonymic of the black South African racial community but exists as an exceptional individual who is not easily categorized.

 Setting

-Thirteen Cents is set in Cape Town, South Africa following the 1994 democratic election of Nelson Mandela which formally marked the end of apartheid.
+Thirteen Cents is set in Cape Town, South Africa, following the 1994 democratic election of Nelson Mandela, which formally marked the end of apartheid.
 While Duiker does not comment on government affairs directly, the social and political context of post-apartheid South Africa as it applies to the individual constitutes a major part of the novel.
-Shaun Viljoen contests that much of the book deals with Azure's “interrogation and exploration of the temporal and spatial dimensions of his urban world."
-Azure must navigate the dangers presented by Cape Town's underworld of drugs and gangs and overcome the dehumanizing forces that “engulf and consume him on the streets" His desperate attempt to escape these violent conditions requires him to physically remove himself from the city by climbing Table Mountain.
+Shaun Viljoen contests that much of the book deals with Azure's "interrogation and exploration of the temporal and spatial dimensions of his urban world".
+Azure must navigate the dangers presented by Cape Town's underworld of drugs and gangs and overcome the dehumanizing forces that "engulf and consume him on the streets" His desperate attempt to escape these violent conditions requires him to physically remove himself from the city by climbing Table Mountain.